zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 JOIN Module.Person/Module.Person_City/Module.City
 ```

-In OQL v1, we would assume that `Name` belongs to `Module.Person`, which could become a source of errors.
-In OQL v2, in case of duplicate attribute names, the entity should be explicitly specified:
+In OQL v1, the query would assume that `Name` belongs to `Module.Person`, which could become a source of errors.

+In OQL v2, you can write the same query specifying the entity, as follows:

 ```sql
 SELECT Module.Person/Name